Connect with others who understand.

 Fungal Infections

-Fungal infections in toenails, known as onychomycosis, are relatively common among the general population — and they’re even more common among people diagnosed with MS. These infections may cause nail discoloration, lead to cracking and breaking, or cause other nail changes or deformities to develop.
+Fungal infections in toenails, known as onychomycosis, are relatively common among the general population — and slightly more prevalent among people diagnosed with MS. These infections can lead to nail discoloration, cracking, or other deformities.

 What Causes Fungal Infections in People With MS?